carmancater/carmancater.github.io/resume.md

     - Helped university students across all levels of college-level Mathematics and Statistics courses, demonstrating proficiency in these subjects.
 Assisted supervisor to create the tutoring schedule.
     - Acquired effective communication skills, able to convey complex information to non-technical audiences, which is valuable for presenting data insights to stakeholders.

-### :department_store: Sales Experience
-- **Sales Associate**
-Bob's Stores Footwear & Apparel
+### :books: Education

+- **Master of Arts in Mathematics**
+Specialization in Computer Science
+Awarded 2020 with GPA 3.96
+Central Connecticut State University
-Middletown, CT
+New Britain, CT

-08/11 - 06/15
-    - Duties included all facets of working in a retail environment.
+- **Bachelor of Science in Business Management**
+Noted coursework: Management Information Systems, Statistics, Computer Science
+Awarded 2017 magna cum laude
+Central Connecticut State University
+New Britain, CT